When we surf online these days, surprisingly many of the web pages we use are, in fact, web applications.

 Web apps have a user interface, a client, which is the part you see and interact with.
 The client is basically the front-end side of the web app.

 To support the front-end, there’s also a back-end part: it’s simply a database on a server where all user data is stored and processed.
 This client-server environment is what makes all your favourite web apps work.

-If you’re interested in how web apps work or perhaps wish to create one of your own, this post is for you.
-We’ll cover all the basics of how they’re built and how they work – and more importantly: how you can start building some of your own!
+I will cover all the basics of how they are built and how they work.
+And more importantly: how you can start building some of your own!

 Here are a few related posts you might want to read:

 - What Does a Web Developer Do Exactly?

 - How Computer Science Basics Can Help You Learn Coding Faster